Flea and Tick

-We recommend deworming every 6 months.
-The exception to this recommendation is using a monthly heartworm preventative that also deworms.
-We offer Interceptor as a parasite prevention for dogs that protects against heartworms and all 4 groups of intestinal parasites.
+We recommend year-round internal parasite prevention.
+We offer Interceptor and Pro Heat 12 as a parasite prevention for dogs that protects against heartworms and intestinal parasites.
 If you have any questions, don’t hesitate to ask!

 Heartworm disease is a serious but preventable condition.
 The heartworm parasite is transmitted by mosquitoes.
 The life cycle includes:

 - A mosquito bites an infected dog, taking in heartworm microfilariae as it feeds.

 - The microfilariae develop into infective stage larvae within the mosquito.